 Our church is a registered charity and we depend almost entirely on the financial generosity of the church family.
 We receive no money from the government, but are able to apply for grants for specific projects, such as the foodbank.
-We are very grateful to the Town Council, who contribute financially to the care of the churchyard.
-But we do not receive any other regular grants to help us run the church and care for what is arguably the most beautiful and historically significant building in Lutterworth.
+We are very grateful to the Town Council, which has taken responsibility for the mowing of the churchyard.
+But we do not receive any other regular grants to help us run the church and care for the most beautiful and historically significant building in Lutterworth.

 We run a pretty lean operation, with the support of many individuals and organisations.
 Most of the work of the church is carried out by volunteers giving their time and energy freely.
 We are so grateful to all those who commit their efforts to the work of the church.